ComPWA/qrules/docs/index.md

 :::

 QRules is a system for validating and generating particle reactions, using quantum number conservation rules.
-The user only has to provide a basic information of the particle reaction, such as an initial state and a final state.
-Helper functions provide easy ways to configure the system, but the user still has full control.
+The user only has to provide some basic information about the particle reaction, such as an initial state and a final state.

+Helper functions provide easy and quick ways to configure the system.
 QRules then constructs several hypotheses for what happens during the transition from initial to final state.

-The {doc}`usage` pages illustrate some of the cool features of {mod}`qrules`.
+The {doc}`/usage` pages illustrate some of the cool features of {mod}`qrules`.
 You can run each of them as Jupyter notebooks with the {fa}`rocket` launch button in the top-right corner.
 Enjoy!